 Tom Holland - Spider-Man

-Due to the complicated rights issues with Sony, Tom Holland's Spider-Man doesn't get to crossover into the MCU often, but there's no doubt he will be present for an event on this scale.
-Secret Wars was famously the event that debuted the wall-crawler's black suit, something which may be translated to live-action after the No Way Home post-credits scene saw a Symbiote crawling into the MCU.
+Due to the complicated rights issues with Sony, Tom Holland's Spider-Man doesn't get to crossover into the MCU often, but he will likely be present for an event on this scale.
+However, legal complications with Sony and the fact that all memory of Peter Parker has been erased from the MCU could make his return difficult.
+Secret Wars was famously the event that debuted the wall-crawler's black suit, so if he does appear there may be some set-up for that wardrobe change in The Kang Dynasty, particularly after No Way Home saw a Symbiote crawling into the MCU.

 Much like Thor, there's no telling where the MCU will be taking Bruce Banner, aka Hulk, after She-Hulk.
 The Avenger was last seen in the Shang-Chi post-credits scene, offering his consultation regarding the origin of the Ten Rings.
-Whether it's as the gamma-green monster or the smartest man in the MCU, Mark Ruffalo's Bruce Banner is a safe bet for Secret Wars.
+Whether it's as the gamma-green monster or the smartest man in the MCU, Mark Ruffalo's Bruce Banner is a safe bet for The Kang Dynasty.